 If the value argument is an error then return the value_if_error.
-IFERROR function is far more efficient that the ISERROR function.
+IFERROR function is far more efficient than the ISERROR function.

-Value_if_error is the value or formula or expression that you want IFERROR formula to return.
+Value_if_error is the value or formula or expression that you want the IFERROR formula to return.

 This function applies to all the Excel version after 2007.
 It is a worksheet function and it returns some values as string or number etc. Based on our example Column C contains the formula to calculate the price per unit.

 a.
-In our example, Cell C4, C6 and C7 contains errors.
+In our example, Cell C4, C6, and C7 contain errors.

 b.
 Column D in the spreadsheet will show you the result of the IFERROR function.
 Enter the IFERROR formula as =IFERROR (A2/B2, O) and If the value argument contains numbers it will return number as the result.
 But, if the value contains error it will return 0 as the result.